The giant in random graphs is almost local: Application to the configuration model

-\paragraph{\bf Local convergence of configuration models} The fact that the configuration model converges locally in probability is well-established, and is the starting point for the proof of Theorem \ref{thm-convtwolargestcomps} using Theorems \ref{thm-giant-conv-LWC} and \ref{thm-giant-conv-LWC-structure}.
+\paragraph{\bf Local convergence of configuration models.} The fact that the configuration model converges locally in probability is well-established, and is the starting point for the proof of Theorem \ref{thm-convtwolargestcomps} using Theorems \ref{thm-giant-conv-LWC} and \ref{thm-giant-conv-LWC-structure}.
+We refer to Appendix \ref{app-LC-CM} for more details on local convergence of $\CMnd$.
 Dembo and Montanari \cite{DemMon10a} crucially rely on it in order to identify the limiting pressure for the Ising model on the configuration model.
 Many alternative proofs exist.
-We use some of the ingredients in \cite[Proof of Theorem 4.1]{Hofs21}, since these are helpful in the proof of Theorem \ref{thm-convtwolargestcomps} as well.
+We use some of the ingredients in \cite[Proof of Theorem 4.1]{Hofs24}, since these are helpful in the proof of Theorem \ref{thm-convtwolargestcomps} as well.
 We also refer to the lecture notes by Bordenave \cite{Bord16} for a nice exposition of local convergence proofs for the configuration model.
-Further, Bordenave and Caputo \cite{BorCap15} prove that the neighborhoods in the configuration model satisfy a large deviation principle at speed $n$ in the context where the degrees of the configuration model are bounded.
+Further, Bordenave and Caputo \cite{BorCap15} prove that the neighbourhoods in the configuration model satisfy a large deviation principle at speed $n$ in the context where the degrees of the configuration model are bounded.

 Let us now describe the local limit of $\CMnd$ subject to Conditions \ref{cond-degrees-regcondII}(a)-(b).
 The root has offspring distribution $(p_k)_{k\geq 1}$ where $p_k=\prob(D=k)$ and $D$ is from Condition \ref{cond-degrees-regcondII}(a), while all other individuals in the tree have offspring distribution $(p_k^\star)_{k\geq 0}$ given by \eqn{ p_k^\star =\frac{k+1}{\expec[D]}\prob(D=k+1). } The distribution $(p_k^\star)_{k\geq 0}$ has the interpretation of the {\em forward degree} of a uniform edge.
 The above branching process is a so-called {\em unimodular} branching process (recall \cite{AldLyo07}) with root offspring distribution $(p_k)_{k\geq 1}$.
-We refer to Appendix \ref{app-LC-CM} for more details on local convergence of $\CMnd$.

-Having identified the local limit of $\CMnd$, to prove Theorem \ref{thm-convtwolargestcomps}, we are left to prove the `giant component is almost local' condition in \eqref{almost-local-cond}, which we will do in the form of \eqref{almost-local-cond-rep}.
-We do this in the next section.